Banjio/obsi_backup/3D_Printing/Neptune4Pro/OpenNeptune.md

-^Open source os for neptune 4 series with better support for common enhancement like wifi over usb or webcams.
+Open source os for neptune 4 series with better support for common enhancement like wifi over usb or webcams.
 As well as newer versions of klipper and co. https://github.com/OpenNeptune3D/OpenNept4une

 * Installation Guide: https://github.com/OpenNeptune3D/OpenNept4une/wiki